Module Catalogue 2023/24

 Assessment Rationale And Relationship

 News report: Students will identify, develop and produce an original 500-word news report suitable for an online news platform of their own choice and its audience.
-Students will be expected to write a suitable headline (not included in word count) and should suggest or include relevant images or multimedia (not included in word count).
+Students will be expected to write a suitable headline (not included in word count) and should include original images and other multimedia suited to the story at hand (captions etc not included in word count).

-News feature: Students will identify, develop and produce an original 1,200-word news feature suitable for an online news platform of their own choice and its audience.
-Students will be expected to write a suitable headline (not included in word count) and should suggest or include relevant images or multimedia (not included in word count).
+Feature: Students will identify, develop and produce an original 800-word feature suitable for an online news platform of their own choice and its audience.
+Students will be expected to write a suitable headline (not included in word count) and should include relevant original images and other multimedia suited to the story at hand (captions etc not included in word count).

-Critical analysis of practice: Students will submit a 1,200-word critical analysis of their own journalistic practice, based on a portfolio of work produced throughout the module.
-A portfolio of work must accompany the analysis and should include a minimum of five pieces of work, drawn from the formative and summative assessments.
+Critical and reflexive analysis of practice: Students will submit a 1,500-word critical analysis of their own journalistic practice, based on a portfolio of work produced throughout the module and responding to a prompt released during the module.
+A portfolio of work must accompany the analysis, drawn from the formative assessments.
 Any analysis submitted without an accompanying portfolio will fail.

 Formative assessment rationale and relationship